-3.15 The results at CKL2 was higher than the maximum predicted mitigated construction noise level in the EIA Report, AEIAR-174/2013 (as approved in 2013), this may be due to fluctuations of traffic flow along Cha Kwo Ling Road throughout the day.
-Besides, the result at CKL1, KTD1 and KER1 were lower than the maximum predicted mitigated construction noise level in the EIA Report.
+3.15 The results at CKL1 and CKL2 were higher than the maximum predicted mitigated construction noise level in the EIA Report, AEIAR-174/2013 (as approved in 2013), this may be due to fluctuations of traffic flow along Cha Kwo Ling Road throughout the day.
+Besides, the result at KTD1 and KER1 were lower than the maximum predicted mitigated construction noise level in the EIA Report.
 No Action/ Limit Level exceedance were recorded in the reporting period.